Heathman Hotel: The Second Renovation

 The New Heathman's importance to the neighborhood appealed to developers, so by autumn of 1984 a two-year and $16 million renovation of the building was completed, with the "New" prefix removed from the name, as the original hotel had long since been renamed.
 The Heathman's public spaces were remodeled in new natural materials like marble and teak brought in by Portland architect Carter Case and interior designer Andrew Delfino.
 Then-owner Mark Stevenson had the original exterior and eucalyptus-paneled Tea Court restored.
-Above the Tea Court, a 100-year-old crystal chandelier that was once used in the U.S. Embassy in Czechoslovakia was 18th-century paintings by French landscape artist Claude Lorrain were installed and remains to this day.
+Above the Tea Court, a 100-year-old crystal chandelier that was once used in the U.S. Embassy in Czechoslovakia was hung and 18th-century paintings by French landscape artist Claude Lorrain were installed and remains to this day.
 The renovated guest rooms were furnished in 18th–20th-century styles of Biedermeier, Ming, Empire, and Regency.
 As part of this remodeling, the hotel's main entrance was relocated from Salmon Street to Broadway, in support of new city design guidelines calling for major building entrances to be located on major streets.

 The Stevenson family sold the hotel and the name to the Rim Corporation of Modesto, California, in 2000.

 Local restaurant chain McCormick & Schmick's took over management of the Heathman's restaurant; Rim announced it would adopt the "Heathman" name for its line of upscale, boutique hotels.
 The purchase price was reported as being "in the neighborhood" of $25 million.

 In October 2007, a new Heathman Hotel opened in Kirkland, Washington, with 91 rooms.

 LaSalle Hotel Properties bought the Heathman in December 2014 for $64.3 million.

 Pebblebrook Hotel Trust purchased the Heathman Hotel November 30, 2018 and brought Provenance Hotels to manage it.
 Soon thereafter, the hotel underwent a complete hotel renovation aspiring to introduce a semi-formal, luxury, travel experience authentic to Portland, OR.
 The total cost of renovation was approximately $20million.

+In February 2023, The Heathman was purchased by Aparium Hotel Group.

 Hotel amenities

-The Heathman's motto is "Where Service is Still an Art".
-The hotel is known for having doormen dressed in English Beefeater costumes.
+Under new ownership, the restaurant and many amenities (i.e. daily housekeeping) have returned in June 2023.
 The entrance also features a bronze sculpture of Zelda, an English bulldog from Portland, who is also dressed in a Beefeater costume.
 The sculpture, which includes a dog bowl filled with fresh water, was donated by Banfield Pet Hospital in 2010, and depicts the star of the "Zelda Wisdom" line of greeting cards.

 Travel + Leisure placed the Heathman on its 500 Best Hotels in the World list in 2005, 2006, 2007, 2009, and 2015.
 In 2011, Food & Wine listed the Heathman as one of the 21 most haunted restaurants and hotels in America.